AI-assisted coding and analysis for visual data. Use your phone in the field or import any dataset at your desk.

 No spam.
 Unsubscribe any time.
 Your email is never shared or sold.

-DeCiphr addresses a methodological gap in research practice: the absence of purpose-built tools for systematic, AI-assisted visual and linguistic data analysis in field-based and corpus-based research contexts.
+DeCiphr addresses a methodological gap in linguistic landscape research: the absence of purpose-built tools for systematic, AI-assisted coding and analysis of visual data in field-based and corpus-based research contexts.

-DeCiphr is built for researchers of any discipline who work with visual or linguistic data — providing a structured workflow for systematic sorting, coding, and AI-assisted analysis with full methodological transparency.
+DeCiphr is built primarily for linguistic landscape researchers, and for any researcher working with visual, multimodal, or sign-based data — providing a structured workflow for systematic collection, sorting, coding, and AI-assisted analysis, with full methodological transparency at every stage.

 How to cite: Al-Ajmi, S. M. (2026).
 DeCiphr: An AI Research Assistant [Mobile application].
 Apple App Store. https://apps.apple.com/app/id6763804020